PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     * **Distal**, as in `NEXT <https://asl-lex.org/visualization/?sign=next>`_ or `SINCE <https://asl-lex.org/visualization/?sign=since>`_
     * **Proximal**, as in `BEFORE <https://asl-lex.org/visualization/?sign=before>`_

 * **Not relevant**, as in `ROW <https://asl-lex.org/visualization/?sign=row>`_.
-Axis direction is not relevant for this sign because the perceptual shape is *circle*, whereas plane is only relevant for other perceptual shapes.
+Axis direction is not relevant for this sign because the perceptual shape is *circle*, whereas axis direction is only relevant for other perceptual shapes.

 See :ref:`signing_space_page` for a visual representation of these options.